Ayush-Singh-Bhadauria/GovGuide-AI/README.md

-# GovGuide AI
+# Nagrik Mitra AI

-GovGuide AI is a full-stack Next.js application that helps users discover, check eligibility for, and apply to government schemes in India.
+Nagrik Mitra AI is a full-stack Next.js application that helps users discover, check eligibility for, and apply to government schemes in India.
 It features a personalized AI chatbot (powered by LangChain and OpenAI), user authentication, an admin panel for scheme management, and a comprehensive user profile system.

 ---